JohnAtCristie/dsm-syntax-vim/README.md

 	>>-NODename-- --nodename---------------------------------------><

-NOD is mandatory and the plugit will hilight from there (not case sensitive).
+NOD is mandatory and the plugin will hilight from there (not case sensitive).